 Are you viewing this post on a mobile device?
 Download the CFA Institute app from iTunes or Android Market to watch this and other videos.

-Michael McMillan, CFA, is director of Ethics Education at CFA Institute, where he was responsible for creating, sourcing, and developing educational content for CFA Institute members and investment professionals in the area of ethics and professional standards.
+Michael McMillan, CFA, is director of ethics education at CFA Institute, where he is responsible for creating, sourcing, and developing educational content for CFA Institute members and investment professionals in the area of ethics and professional standards.
 Previously, he was a professor of accounting and finance at Johns Hopkins University’s Carey School of Business and George Washington University’s School of Business.
 Prior to his career in academia, McMillan was a securities analyst and portfolio manager at Bailard, Biehl, and Kaiser and at Merus Capital Management.
 He is a certified public accountant (CPA) and a chartered investment counselor (CIC).
 McMillan holds a BA from the University of Pennsylvania, an MBA from Stanford University, and a PhD in accounting and finance from George Washington University.
 Topical Expertise:Financial Statement Analysis · Standards, Ethics, and Regulations (SER)